 - If you do not want to encrypt the file anymore, click the right mouse button and select the Decrypt feature.

-In this review, we mentioned three best apps available at the moment to encrypt the hard drive.
+In this review, we mentioned three of the best apps available at the moment to encrypt your hard drive.
 In reality, there are many more of them.
 Which tool do you prefer?